renpy/renpy/sphinx/source/atl.rst

 There are three things the first simple expression may evaluate to:

-* If it's an ATL transform, and that ATL transform has **not** been supplied a child (through being called as a transform or transition, or with a `child` or `old_widget` argument), the ATL transform is included at the location of the expression.
+* If it's an ATL transform, and that ATL transform has **not** been supplied a child (through being called as a transform, or with a `child` argument), the ATL transform is included at the location of the expression.
 The ``with`` clause is ignored.

 * If it's an integer or floating point number,  it's taken as a number of